Oregon Coast Road Trip Guide (1-6+ Day Itinerary)

 Check in at the Bandon Marina Inn and walk to Bandon Bait down the street for dinner.
 After, head to Bandon Beach to watch the sunset.
 Park at the Oregon Islands National Wildlife Refuge parking lot for gorgeous views and a cute path down to the beach.

-Day 6 itinerary: Bandon to Brookings
+Day 6: Bandon to Brookings

 Mileage: 85 miles